 He may be right but the question is whether foreign companies would be eager to establish businesses in Hungary just because of this alleged competitive edge.
 Extra tax levies and other less than business-friendly burdens currently imposed on foreign enterprises by Orbán’s government are far from conducive to a large influx of foreign capital.

 Of course, Hungary can look for business outside of Europe — Russia and the Far East.
 As for Russia, Hungarian-Russian relations are not the best.
 It didn’t matter how often Tamás Fellegi, minister of national economic development, went to Moscow, he always came back empty handed.
 Foreign Minister János Martonyi is the latest visitor to the Russian capital and since he just returned to Budapest, we don’t know yet whether he managed to put Russo-Hungarian relations on an improved track.
 There has been talk of Russian businesses getting a piece of the action in the Budapest metro construction and the expansion of the Paks Atomic Plant, but no word of major Russian firms planning to set up shop in Hungary.
 Similarly, there is no news on Chinese investments.

 It is unlikely that the sidestepping of Viktor Orbán and the Hungarian rotating presidency by the eurozone heavyweights has anything to do with the less than savory reputation of Orbán and his government in Western Europe.
 One suspects, however, that he is not the most beloved man in Brussels.

-This article originally appeared at Hungarian Spectrum, February 8, 2011.
+This story originally appeared at Hungarian Spectrum, February 8, 2011.